josephmawa/Gauge/README.md

 ## Acknowledgment

 The app uses [bignumber.js](https://mikemcl.github.io/bignumber.js/) for handling large numbers.
-Thank you Michael M and the other maintainers of bignumber.js.
+Thank you, Michael M, and the other maintainers of `bignumber.js`.

+The design is inspired by [Amberol](https://flathub.org/apps/io.bassi.Amberol) and [Binary](https://flathub.org/apps/io.github.fizzyizzy05.binary).
+A big thank you to Emmanuel Basi and Isabella Jackson, the maintainers of Amberol and Binary, respectively.

 ## License

-This project is [GPL-3.0 Licensed](./COPYING) and bignumber.js is MIT-Licensed.
+This project is [GPL-3.0 Licensed](./COPYING) and `bignumber.js` is MIT-Licensed.

 ## Copyright